 Europe seems to receive all of the praise for being rich in history and culture — and this just isn’t fair.
-True, the continent boasts a centuries-long and storied past, but America’s history, which stretches well beyond the New World discovery with its many ancient Native American civilizations, is plenty compelling too.
+True, the continent boasts a centuries-long and storied past, but America’s history — which stretches well beyond the New World discovery with its many ancient Indigenous civilizations — is plenty compelling too.
 Even in the last 400 years, America has woven a story that is dynamic, complex and controversial.

 The following cities — steeped in the stories of Native American tribes, early English settlers and critical wartime battles — came out on top.

 Salem is notorious for the eponymous witch trials that took place there nearly 350 years ago, during which 24 women accused of witchcraft were murdered — an event that continues to fascinate and horrify today.

 Because of this dark history, Salem is, unsurprisingly, most popular around Halloween.
 But the history of the city goes well beyond witches — Salem has strong maritime ties, dating back to its founding in 1626 by Puritans, and was once a popular stomping ground for pirates, who liked to frequent the local pubs.

 This history is best enjoyed by following the Heritage Trail, a red line that courses past the town’s main attractions.
 Salem is relatively small and easily walkable, making educational exploration easy.

 Best Historic Attraction — Salem Witch Museum

 Salem’s best historic attraction tells the story of the famous witch trials through 13 compelling life-size dioramas.
 The main presentation is based on real trail documents from 1692, recreating the seditious web of lies and intrigue that led to the Salem Witch Hunt.